 During the next few weeks, when you purchase a new Horizon MC7700 QCP, you also get a custom Janome designer trolley bag filled with thread for FREE.
 The rolling trolley case and the custom Horizon thread gift box with 12 mini king spools have a retail value of over $250.
 Find out more about our Holiday promotion.

 Horizon Opens Up New Possibilities In Quilting And Sewing

 You have plenty of room to stretch your creative muscles.
 Controls are positioned where it makes the most sense for hours of enjoyment.
 Operation is instinctive, with icons and buttons that are easy to use and understand.
 And of course, the Horizon is a true Janome sewing machine where it matters most: the quality of your stitches.

-Just a few of the features:
+Just a few of the Horizon's features:

 - 11" x 4.7" work area with an extra-long free arm

 - Navigate via LCD screen or tactile jog dial

 - AcuFeed™ System moves layers of fabric in perfect sync